algorithmwatch/dataskop-platform/README.md

 ### Viewing sent E-Mail during development

-In development, to see emails that are being sent from your application.
-For that reason local SMTP server [MailHog](https://github.com/mailhog/MailHog) with a web interface is available as Docker container.
+In development, we use [MailHog](https://github.com/mailhog/MailHog) as a local SMTP server with a web interface.
 View sent emails at: <http://localhost:8025>

 ## Production